In this Article

 Salary and Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for healthcare managers is $101,340.
 However, the exact salary you earn may vary depending on your workplace, geographic location, education, experience, and demand.
-For example, the median salary in the lowest 10% of health services manager roles is $60,780 compared to $205,620 in the top 10%, says the BLS.
+For example, the median salary in the lowest 10 percent of health services manager roles is $60,780 compared to $205,620 in the top 10 percent, says the BLS.

 No matter which direction you go in healthcare management, opportunities are expected to surpass other career fields.
-In fact the BLS says jobs for medical and health services managers are expected to grow by 32% through 2030.
-That compares to 8% growth for jobs overall.
+In fact the BLS says jobs for medical and health services managers are expected to grow by 28 percent through 2031.
+That compares to 5 percent growth for all jobs nationally.

 Keeping current with trends in healthcare management can help you stay on track with your professional goals.
 Joining healthcare management organizations and others in your area of expertise can give you access to resources for networking, mentorship, and continuing education.